 A Song of Ice and Fire is an ongoing series of epic fantasy novels by American novelist and screenwriter George R. R. Martin.
 The first installment of the originally planned trilogy was published in 1996.
 The series now consists of five published volumes; a further two are planned.
 The series is told in the third-person through the eyes of a number of point of view characters.
-A television adaptation entitled Game of Thrones began airing in 2011.
+A television adaptation entitled Game of Thrones aired from 2011 to 2019.

 The series and its TV adaptation receive the most critical response to its themes of magic and realism, politics and society, moral ambiguity of the characters, violence and death, sexuality, feminism, religion, and food.

 Wrestling over the amount of magic to include in A Song of Ice and Fire, Martin initially considered writing an alternative historical novel without any magic before opting for one of the most magical alternatives.
 However, he believes in judicious use of magic in the epic fantasy genre, where magic is kept subtle and the readers' sense of it growing.
 He also believes that literary effective magic needs to represent strange and dangerous forces beyond human's comprehension, not advanced alien technologies or formulaic spells.
 Magic needs to be magical by definition, not by its frequent display of power.
 He therefore avoided overt fantasy elements in the story.
 The amount of magic gradually increases from the start, but the series is to end with less overt magic than many other fantasies have.